-If you are under 15 (or under 16 in the case of modelling work), it is against the law for an employer to require you to work:
+If you are under 16, it is against the law for an employer to require you to work:

 There are additional rules about working hours if you are doing door-to-door sales, modelling, theatrical performances or entertainment work.
 Click here for more information.

 If you want some specific advice on your situation, you can contact us here.

 You can work full-time after you turn 17.